 Our mission is to incubate innovative public health initiatives that lead to improved health for all New Yorkers.

-We mobilize the philanthropic community and facilitate partnerships between the public and private sector to develop, test, and launch new projects.
+We mobilize the philanthropic community and facilitate partnerships between the public and private sectors to develop, test, and launch new projects.

 We incubate innovative public health programs in partnership with the NYC Health Department to advance health across the city.